+Once the battle is underway, you (and your subordinates) frequently reevaluate the METT-TC considerations as they change, issuing new orders as appropriate to guide your forces towards success, exploit enemy weaknesses, and generally conduct the battle to its conclusion.
 Bear in mind that you should be looking at METT-TC from the enemy's perspective as well, to help give you insight into what the enemy might do with the situation as you believe they see it.
 Being able to "visualize yourself in the enemy's position" can be a powerful tool to use when planning for your own unit's actions.

 As in the "5 paragraph order" described above, this deals with what your unit is tasked with accomplishing.
 The type of mission will determine many aspects of how you craft your plan.

 - What do you need to do?

 - Why do you need to do it?

 Next up we cover the enemy.
 Understandably, the enemy is a tremendously significant aspect of how you plan a mission.
 You must consider every tactically relevant aspect of them, such as: